Colombia, FARC rebels reach agreement on agrarian reform

 More than 100,000 people have died and millions have been displaced in the war that is now Latin America’s longest-running insurgency and goes on at a low intensity even as the peace discussions continue.

-Many Colombians feel the FARC must face justice for war casualties, the use of kidnappings to extort money and involvement in the illicit drug trade, the latter a charge the group has denied.
+Many Colombians feel the rebels must face justice for war casualties, the use of kidnappings to extort money and involvement in the illicit drug trade, the latter a charge the group has denied.

 But criminal charges and jail time could exclude many FARC leaders from taking part in politics.